Our Teachers

 Theory, History and Piano

 Alexander Pechenyuk is a composer and teacher.
 He is an active member of The Canadian Music Center.
 His symphonic and chamber compositions have been successfully performed at concerts and festivals throughout Canada, Russia and Europe.
 Amongst performers in recent years are Canada’s largest orchestras, such as The Vancouver and Winnipeg Symphonies.
 Additionally, many of his compositions have been commissioned by well known Canadian musicians.
-As a teacher Alexander Pechenyuk is a member of BCRMTA.
+As a teacher Alexander is a member of the BC Registered Music Teachers Association.
 His students consistently demonstrate a high level of knowledge and have good success at the RCM Examinations in both theory and piano.

 BO PENG, B.Mus.
 (North Texas), M.Mus.
 (Eastman), Perf.
 Dip.
 (Indiana)